hasura/graphql-engine/docs/graphql/core/auth/authorization/basics.rst

     }
   }

-You'll see that this results in a response that contains all the authors because by default the GraphQL query is accepted with **admin** permissions.
+The response of the above query contains all the authors as, by default, the GraphQL query runs with **admin** permissions.

 .. thumbnail:: /img/graphql/core/auth/fetch-authors.png
   :alt: Run a query without access control